Skip to main content

 • Enables more flexible configuration

-• Automatic fixes via tflint --fix enabled by default
+• tflint --fix auto-correction enabled by default

 Performance Improvements

 Previously, all suzuki-shunsuke/tfaction/* actions except suzuki-shunsuke/tfaction/js were Composite Actions.
 In v2, they have been consolidated into a single JavaScript Action: suzuki-shunsuke/tfaction.
 This significantly reduces the time spent downloading actions and greatly shortens the processing time of the Set up job step, which runs at the beginning of every GitHub Actions job.
 While results vary by environment, we observed a reduction of approximately 20 to 40 seconds in our environment.
-Additionally, rewriting everything as a single JavaScript Action eliminates overhead between Composite Action steps and provides minor performance improvements by replacing external command execution with JavaScript.
+Additionally, rewriting everything as a single JavaScript Action eliminates the overhead between Composite Action steps and provides minor performance improvements by replacing external command execution with JavaScript.

 The removal of AWS and Google Cloud authentication is also related to performance improvements.
 Due to how GitHub Actions works, actions are downloaded during Set up job even if the step running the action is skipped.
 This means that even when AWS or Google Cloud authentication is not needed, the action is still downloaded, which is wasteful.
 Embedding the functionality of aws-actions/configure-aws-credentials and google-github-actions/auth into tfaction's TypeScript would avoid the download, but we decided against it due to the maintenance burden.
 Instead, users now run these actions themselves as needed.
-This can also be seen as enabling more flexible authentication handling than before.
+This also allows more flexible authentication handling than before.

 Improved Maintainability

-Support for Customizing Reviewdog Settings
+Support for Customizing Reviewdog Configuration

-Official Release of replace
+Official Release of replace_target

 replace: